 They can ask the patient about their smoking history, educate the patient about the benefits of quitting smoking, assess their willingness to attempt to quit, discuss helpful medications, and arrange a follow-up meeting to begin the quitting process.

-(1) Nicotine inhaler, (2) Nicotine gum, (3) Nicotine patch (Transdermal), and (4) Nicotine nasal spray
+1) Nicotine inhaler, 2) Nicotine gum, 3) Nicotine patch (Transdermal), and 4) Nicotine nasal spray.

-4. What does a nicotine MDI (inhaler) do?
+4. What does a nicotine MDI do?

 5. How does oral nicotine gum work?

-It is chewing gum that supplements a patient’s nicotine intake, so they do not need to obtain it by smoking tobacco.
+It’s chewing gum that supplements a patient’s nicotine intake, so they do not need to obtain it by smoking tobacco.

 6. How does a nicotine transdermal patch work?